Movie Review :: Hallmark’s Confessions of a Christmas Letter

 The teleplay by Jennifer Smith and Kate Smith is full of holiday warmth and snarky humor, with relationships that feel real and, unusual for a Hallmark movie, the romantic relationship between Juan and Lily is not the main focus.
 In fact, by the end of the movie they haven’t even truly committed to each other.
 Juan could very easily return home with his uncle and abuelo after Christmas.
 That was a surprising and refreshing turn of events.
 Director Heather Hawthorn Doyle reigns in the silliness of the story to make it believable, fills the movie with the true warmth of a loving family (no matter how dysfunctional they may be), and gets wonderful performances from her cast.
 Confessions of a Christmas Letter is successful because it fits right in with the Hallmark brand, but also feels different and unexpected, all in a very good way.
 This one brings viewers pure holiday joy.

-Confessions of a Christmas Letter has a run time of 1 hour 24 minutes, and is rated TV-G. The film is available On Demand and is streaming on Peacock.
+Confessions of a Christmas Letter has a run time of 1 hour 24 minutes, and is rated TV-G. The film is streaming on Hallmark+.

 Preview – Confessions of a Christmas Letter